-This would have been a moment for fear to overwhelm me as if I were catapulted off the back of a large ship, left in its vast wake—but it didn’t.
-Fear somehow failed to appear, as if it was off taking a well-deserved hiatus.
+This would have been a moment for fear to overwhelm me as if I were catapulted off the back of a large ship, left in its vast wake, but it did not.
+Fear somehow failed to appear, as if it was off taking a well-deserved vacay.

 As I calmly sat down, he expressed good news.
 He simply wanted to explain why he ordered the mammogram, which helped establish that the lump, which contained white edges like a tumor, now appeared to be fat necrosis–a result from the surgery itself.

 Removing my breasts helped release my grip on fear.